Space Headaches (Space Headaches) - 02.03.17

 Headaches can be a common complaint during spaceflight.
 The Space Headaches experiment improves our understanding of such conditions, which helps in the development of methods to alleviate associated symptoms, and improve the well-being and performance of crew members in orbit.
 This can also improve our knowledge of similar conditions on Earth.
 Science Results for Everyone

 A. Vein, Department of Neurology, Leiden, Netherlands

 M. D. Ferrari, Department of Neurology, Leiden, Netherlands

 G. M. Terwindt, Department of Neurology, Leiden, Netherlands

 European Space Agency (ESA)

 It is hypothesized that headaches in microgravity represent a separate entity among the secondary headaches attributed to disorders of homeostasis.
-Space Headaches will aim to:
+Space Headaches aims to:

 Headaches are also common on Earth, either as an isolated condition or as one symptom of another medical condition.
 Improving the knowledge we gather in space of the nature and occurrence of headaches could also provide an insight to associated conditions on Earth.